matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/How-to-Contribute/contribute-code.md

 # **Contribute Code**
-MatrixOne is an open source project maintained, improved and extended by code contributors.
+MatrixOne is an open-source project maintained, improved, and extended by code contributors.
-This document dcescribes the conventions about development workflow, some styles and templates you need while contributing code to MatrixOne.
-If you encounter any problem or find some mistakes in participating in contribution to MatrixOne, please [file an issue](https://github.com/matrixorigin/matrixone/issues) in github or contack us on other plaforms we support.
+This document describes the conventions about development workflow, some styles and templates you need while contributing code to MatrixOne.
+If you encounter any problem or find some mistakes in participating in contribution to MatrixOne, please [file an issue](https://github.com/matrixorigin/matrixone/issues) in GitHub or contact us on other platforms we support.

 ## **Before Contributions**